Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Study Design

 Selecting meaningful datasets for the sake of a conclusive study constitutes a highly nontrivial task.
 Therefore, our choice is mainly driven by aiming for datasets that are not too easy and whose complexity is ideally adjustable.
 Additionally, the size and dimensionality needs to be suited for QML applications with reasonable simulation time.
 Unless stated otherwise, we use $M=240$ training- and $M^\prime = 60$ test data points within each dataset.

-For studying classification, we use two binary classification datasets\footnote{The resulting classification problems are balanced.} introduced in Refs.~\cite{buchanan2021dTwoCurvesDiff, Goldt2020HiddenManifold}.
-These datasets have been also used in a previous benchmarking study~\cite{bowles2024}.
+For studying classification, we use two binary classification datasets\footnote{The resulting classification problems are balanced.} introduced in Refs.~\citep{buchanan2021dTwoCurvesDiff, Goldt2020HiddenManifold}.
+These datasets have been also used in a previous benchmarking study~\citep{bowles2024}.

-{ \paragraph*{two curves diff:} This dataset describes the curvature and distance of two one-dimensional curves embedded into a $d$-dimensional space.
-We follow the data generation procedure of Ref.~\cite{bowles2024} and use low-degree ($D$) Fourier series to embed two sets of data sampled from a 1-d interval as curves into $d$ dimensions, while adding Gaussian noise $\sigma = 0.01$.
+{ \bmhead{two curves diff} This dataset describes the curvature and distance of two one-dimensional curves embedded into a $d$-dimensional space.
+We follow the data generation procedure of Ref.~\citep{bowles2024} and use low-degree ($D$) Fourier series to embed two sets of data sampled from a 1-d interval as curves into $d$ dimensions, while adding Gaussian noise $\sigma = 0.01$.
 The respective complexity can be controlled by fixing $d=4$ and vary $D=2,\ldots, 20$, while adapting the offset $\Delta = \nicefrac{1}{2D}$.

-\paragraph*{hidden manifold diff:} This dataset is created by generating inputs on a low-dimensional manifold and label them by a simple neural network initialized at random.
+\bmhead{hidden manifold diff} This dataset is created by generating inputs on a low-dimensional manifold and label them by a simple neural network initialized at random.
 The inputs are then projected to a final $d$-dimensional space.
-We use the dataset generation procedure as described in Ref.~\cite{bowles2024} and vary the dimensionality $m$ of the manifold between $m=2,\ldots, 20$ but keep the feature dimension constant at $d=4$. }
+We use the dataset generation procedure as described in Ref.~\citep{bowles2024} and vary the dimensionality $m$ of the manifold between $m=2,\ldots, 20$ but keep the feature dimension constant at $d=4$. }

 The degree $D$ and the dimensionality $m$ of two curves diff and hidden manifold diff, respectively can be seen as control parameters adjusting the dataset complexity.
-To quantify this complexity, we use the average correlation $\overline{C}$ of the respective $[0,1]$-normalized features to the output as suggested in Ref.~\cite{Lorena2018} and as implemented in the ECoL package~\cite{Lorena2018,Lorena2019}.
+To quantify this complexity, we use the average of the (absolute value of the) Spearman correlations $\overline{C}$ of all respective $[0,1]$-normalized features to the output as suggested in Ref.~\citep{Lorena2018} and as implemented in the ECoL package~\citep{Lorena2018,Lorena2019}.

 The results are displayed in Fig.~\ref{fig:dataset-complexities}.
-Note that the dataset difficulty is inverse to the $\overline{C}$ values, i.e., the lower means more difficult.
+Note that the dataset difficulty is inverse to the $\overline{C}$ values, i.e., the lower means more difficult.For these two classification tasks, we observe increasing complexity with decreasing qubit count.